Let your child have fun creating with this process art Christmas tree idea!

 This was one of those activities I did not plan on posting here and also, I did not plan it at all, it was all the kids’ idea!
 But, these Christmas trees turned out cute and I recognized the importance of process art through this activity.

-My daughter(6.5yrs) wanted to paint, so I got the green and red glitter paint out, simply because it is the fullest, and large paper from an old calendar.
+My daughter(at the time 6.5yrs) wanted to paint, so I got the green and red glitter paint out, simply because it is the fullest, and large paper from an old calendar.

 She decided to paint a Christmas tree, but then it turned into painting the whole page.
-My son(almost 4) joined in but painted his whole page red and green.
+My son(at the time 4) joined in but painted his whole page red and green.

 She wanted to make a face in her tree and he just randomly added bling objects.
 This is a perfect example of an open-ended process art activity where the process is much more important than the product itself.
 And, there was definitely educational value to this child-initiated activity!